 Glucose and mineral salts

-Detoxification of toxic heavy metals
+Detoxification from toxic heavy metals

 Medicinal foods and nutritional supplements

-* California Poppy to help overcome any type of addiction.
+* California poppy to help overcome any type of addiction.

 * Inositol or any supplement that contains inositol.